shanect7/video-game-tittle-screen-design/README.md

 ![image](https://github.com/user-attachments/assets/05b57169-bd56-4a0b-94c9-a5a5a755b2d3)
 (May change image later)

-## Step 1: The Background and Title
+## Section 1: The Background and Title
 To start off, we will be uploading one of Minecraft's title screen background images.
 (And, to make it easier for ourselves, it will already have the title on it)

 Starting in 'index.html' we will be creating a division, or section, to "hold" our background image.
 With the `<div>` tag, we will be creating it with the class "bg" inside the body element.